cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 Both $\mathcal{L}_{\mathrm{data}}$ and $\mathcal{L}_{\mathrm{constraint}}$ can be composed of many sublikelihoods, for example for observations of different bins and constraints on different nuisance parameters.

-This form is entirely general, however, as with the model itself, there are typical forms that the likelihoods take which will cover most use cases, and for which combine is primarily designed.
+This form is entirely general.
+However, as with the model itself, there are typical forms that the likelihood takes which will cover most use cases, and for which combine is primarily designed.

 ### Binned Data Likelihoods